FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ]
 ```

-The output is sorted and the first document is `slippers` which is missing the `size` field.
+The sorted output starts with the `slippers` document, which lacks a `size` field.
-A [non-existent field is equivalent to Null](#null-and-non-existent-field-comparison), so it has the lowest BSON type.
+According to our earlier discussion on [how Null and non-existent fields are equivalent](#null-and-non-existent-field-comparison), it has the lowest BSON type and appears first.

-Then the next documents have `size` field value of Numbers.
+Next in line are documents with Number values in the `size` field.
-The Numbers have higher BSON order of comparison than Null BSON type, so they come after `slippers` of the missing field.
+Numbers hold a higher BSON comparison order than Null, so they appear after `slippers` document with the missing `size` field.
-The documents with numbers are `boots` with Integer BSON type, `sneaker` with Double BSON type and `sandals` with Integer BSON type.
+Specifically, we see `boots` with an Integer BSON type, followed by `sneakers` with a Double BSON type, and then `sandals` also with an Integer BSON type.
-Notice that Integer BSON type is followed by Double BSON type then by another Integer BSON type?
-The Numbers are considered [equivalent BSON types](#number-comparison) so only the values of each number are compared regardless of its specific BSON number type.
-The document `boots` has a `size` field value of 8 which is less than 8.5 of `sneakers` or 9 of `sandals`, so `boots` comes next.
-Then the document `sneakers` comes and `sandals` comes after that.
+Why this particular order?
+Because all numbers, regardless of their BSON type, are [considered equivalent for comparison](#number-comparison).
+Only the actual numerical values matter.
+In this case, `boots` with a size of 8 comes before `sneakers` with a size of 8.5, which in turn precedes `sandals` with a size of 9.

-Finally, `flip flops` with String BSON type which has a higher BSON order of comparison than Numbers comes last.
+Lastly, we have `flip flops` with a String BSON type.
+Strings have a higher BSON comparison order than numbers, so this document comes at the end of our sorted list.

-Similarly, to return the documents in descending order by `size` field, sorting order -1 is used and the following query is run.
+To sort the documents in descending order by the `size` field, you would use a sorting order of -1 and execute the following query.

 ```js
 db.outfits.find().sort({ size: -1 })